idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/index.md

 ## [Adding boundary conditions](tensor_mechanics/tutorials/introduction/step02.md)

 Next we add boundary conditions and loading.
-We think about the validity of the strain formulation and make a quick excusion into automatic differentiation.
+We think about the validity of the strain formulation and make a quick excursion into automatic differentiation.

 ## [Subdomains and subdomain-specific properties](tensor_mechanics/tutorials/introduction/step03.md)